intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/install_windows_gpu.md

         .. tip::

-           Please note that the repo id on ModelScope may be difference from Hugging Face for some models.
+           Please note that the repo id on ModelScope may be different from Hugging Face for some models.

   ```